 Unless the Court orders otherwise, parties not represented by an attorney, i.e., pro se parties, must sign and include their mailing address, residence address, e-mail address, and telephone number on all documents presented for filing.
 See Vt.
-LBR 9011-4(c); see also Vt.
+LBR 9011-4(c) (ink or digital signatures of non-attorneys); see also Vt.
 LBR 4002-3.

-(b) Pro Se Party's Duty to Retain Originals of Documents Submitted by E-Mail for Filing.
-The pro se party must retain for 5 years the originals of any documents they submit, by email, to the Clerk, for filing.
-On request or order of this Court or any other court, the pro se email, to the Clerk, for filing.
+(b) Pro Se Party's Duty to Retain Originals of Documents Transmitted by E-Mail for Filing.

+Pro se parties must retain for five years the originals of any documents they transmit, by email, to the Clerk's Office for filing.
 On request or order of this Court or any other court, the pro se filer must provide original, signed documents for review.
+However, pro se parties need not retain any Official Form 121 they submit.
+See Vt.
+LBR 5003-1(b) (Clerk's duty to retain Official Form 121).

-(c) Pro Se Use of CM/ECF.
+(c) Pro Se Parties' Electronic Filing Options.